RobotCore: An Open Architecture for Hardware Acceleration in ROS 2: Introduction

 Recent work has seen an explosion of specialized robotics acceleration on nontraditional computing platforms such as GPUs, FPGAs, and ASICs~\cite{wan2021survey,mayoral2021adaptivecomputing,mayoral2021kria,murray2016robot,murray2016microarchitecture,murray2019programmable,plancher2021accelerating,neuman2021robomorphic,plancher2021grid,austin2020titan,freeman2021brax,suleiman2019navion,liu2020hardware,asgari2020pisces,liu2021archytas,8046383,williams2017model,sacks2018robox,PlancherParallelDDP,PlancherRealtimeMPC,gupta2021efficient}.
 This has been sparked by the decline of Moore's Law and Dennard Scaling, which limits the performance of traditional CPU computing, positioning hardware acceleration as an emerging solution to achieve high performance and power efficiency in robotics applications.

 However, this increased diversity of computing platforms leads to a dramatic growth in design space complexity that makes it difficult for users to easily deploy robotics applications on hardware accelerators without substantial expertise in each specific accelerator platform.
 The Open Computing Language (OpenCL)~\cite{munshi2009opencl} is an effort to standardize hardware acceleration under a common language, but its adoption across silicon vendors has been uneven and support for it varies.
 As a result, current hardware acceleration usage is often tied to a particular vendor's solutions and platforms.
-This not only impedes interoperability and reuse of acceleration kernels, but presents yet another layer of complexity that users must overcome while implementing robot systems.
+This not only impedes interoperability and reuse of acceleration kernels, but presents yet another layer of complexity that users must overcome while implementing robotic systems that use acceleration kernels.
+A key obstacle is that each hardware acceleration vendor provides their own framework for development, but these are often disconnected from the common tools and libraries in robotics, and mostly aimed at hardware engineers, not roboticists.

-To address this challenge, in this work we present \emph{RobotCore}, an \emph{open architecture for hardware acceleration} that extends the Robot Operating System (ROS) \cite{Quigley09}, the \emph{de facto} standard for robot application development.
+To address this challenge, we present \emph{RobotCore}, an \emph{open architecture for hardware acceleration} that extends the Robot Operating System (ROS)~\cite{quigley2009ros}, the \emph{de facto} standard for robot application development.
 ROS is widely used by academia and industry, and early work has demonstrated its potential for hardware-accelerated robotics applications~\cite{mayoral2021adaptivecomputing,mayoral2021kria,nvidia2022isaacros}.
 We facilitate this emerging direction by implementing a vendor and platform-agnostic abstraction layer for hardware acceleration in robotics (Fig.~\ref{fig:overview}).
 Starting with a popular robotics API as the foundation, our ROS~2-based acceleration architecture provides a common ground for both academic researchers and silicon vendors alike to develop specialized robotics acceleration kernels, and deploy them for easy usage by a large, established user base.